Superstrong Dynamics and Directional Emission of a Giant Atom in a Structured Bath

 In \autoref{sec:fig2}, we demonstrated that the qubit interacts simultaneously with several CCA modes by measuring the atomic participation ratio.
 Here, we investigate how the superstrong coupling regime affects the qubit dynamics using the pulse sequence shown in \subautoref{fig:fig3}{\textbf{a}}.
 The qubit is first initialized in the middle bandgap [black dot in \subautoref{fig:fig3}{\textbf{c}}].
 A constant flux offset, $\Phi$, with a $\SI{2.4}{\nano\second}$ ramp is then applied, shifting the bare qubit frequency for a duration $\tau$.
 Finally, the qubit is returned to its initial frequency and its state measured.

 In \subautoref{fig:fig3}{\textbf{c}}, we show the qubit excited-state population as a function of the interaction time $\tau$ and the bare qubit frequency $\omega_q/2\pi$.
 This measurement reveals four distinct interaction regions.
 Within the bandgaps (I, III), minimal interaction with the eigenmodes is observed, as indicated by the absence of Rabi oscillations.
 Nonetheless, enhanced decay rates are noted, attributed to the presence of Two-Level-System fluctuators~\cite{muller2019towards} on the chip and, in the middle bandgap, to weak coupling with the SSH edge modes of the CCA.
-By contrast, when the qubit is tuned within the passbands (II, IV), Rabi oscillations appear.
+By contrast, when the qubit is tuned within the bands (II, IV), Rabi oscillations appear.
 As the qubit is tuned further into the bands, these oscillations strongly interfere.
-Since the qubit is initialized and measured in the middle bandgap (III), the upper bandgap does not contribute to this measurement.
-The strong coupling to the highest-frequency CCA modes prevents non-adiabatic transfer between band states and bandgap, effectively trapping the qubit within the band [see \aref{app:sec:qubit_dynamics}].
+The upper bandgap is not resolved in this measurement because the qubit’s strong coupling to the highest-frequency CCA modes suppresses non-adiabatic transfer from the band into the upper APBS; the excitation therefore remains confined to the band and does not probe the upper gap [see \aref{app:sec:qubit_dynamics}].